kubernetes/autoscaler/vertical-pod-autoscaler/docs/development-and-testing.md

 The External Metrics tests run by configuring a `recommender` to use the External Metrics interface from the Prometheus Adapter.
 With that configuration, it runs the standard `recommender` test suite.

+## Running integration tests

+Separate from the e2e suite above, `test/e2e/integration` contains Ginkgo tests that start a component with specific flags and verify its behavior directly, without going through the full deployment manifests in `deploy/`.
+These are useful for covering flags that the e2e suite's default deployments don't exercise.

+They can be run using the `./hack/run-integration-locally.sh <suite>` helper script, for example `./hack/run-integration-locally.sh recommender`.
+Like `run-e2e-locally.sh`, this deletes any existing local [kind](https://kind.sigs.k8s.io) cluster before creating a fresh one.